- Better Choice

 WA

-- In WA, Octopus is caught in a developmental fishery that uses unbaited traps and pots.
+- In WA, Octopus is caught in a developmental fishery that uses unbaited and baited traps and pots.
 Some octopus are also taken as bycatch in pot fisheries targeting rock lobsters.

 - Octopus pot and trap fisheries are highly targeted, have very low impacts on seafloor habitats, and fishing poses a low risk to protected species.